Azure/avocado/README.md

 NOTE: When running in azure devops Avocado only report new errors involved in PR, but ignore the previous existing errors.
 When running in local machine, Avocado report all errors.

-### example
+### Example

-Run all specs: Clone the repo `azure/azure-rest-api-specs` and run "avocado" in folder `azure/azure-rest-api-specs`.
+- Run all specs: Clone the repo `azure/azure-rest-api-specs` and run "avocado" in folder `azure/azure-rest-api-specs`.

-Run single service specs: create a folder `specification`. and move your service specs folder in `specification`. run "avocado"
+- Run single service specs: create a folder `specification`. and move your service specs folder in `specification`. run "avocado"

 ## How to solve errors